 - Risky materials: Some materials such as asbestos and lead are materials which were used in building houses in the 90’s.
 Asbestos was used for walls and pipes, while Lead was used majorly in plumbing systems.
 To avoid contact with these materials, it is important to check if these materials were used in the building.
 If the plumbing system of a house is old, it is advisable to change it.

 - Plumbing problems: This is one of the biggest problems facing old homes.
 The materials used could give way for a failed plumbing system, which could flood the home eventually.
 It could also cause some major damage to the floors and walls.
 This can be avoided when purchasing or renovating an old home.
 What is needed is an overhaul of the plumbing systems.

-- Structural or foundational glitches: It is normal for time to catch up with a structure no matter how solid it could be.
+- Structural or foundation glitches: It is normal for time to catch up with a structure no matter how solid it could be.
 Houses which were built in the 90’s are susceptible to cracks, fissures and fractures in some parts of the wall and foundation.
-For regions which are rich in moisture with an unstable substratum, are prone to having earlier structural problems.
-Prospective home owners should be careful when putting up their buildings by using quality materials.
+For regions which are rich in moisture with an unstable substratum, are prone to having earlier structural problems. problems with 40 year old homes … Prospective home owners should be careful when putting up their buildings by using quality materials.

 - Roof problems: Old houses too are susceptible to having failing roofs.
-These roofs have such conditions due to pest influx, water damage, less effective insulation amongst others.
+These roofs have such conditions due to pest influx, water damage, less effective insulation among others.